diegourban/mongodb-sandbox/README.md

 `sudo service mongod restart` - to restart mongodb

-`mongoimport --db test --collection alunos --file alunos.json` - to import the collection alunos to test db from alunos.json
+`mongoimport --db example --collection example --file file.json` - to import some collection to some database from some file

-`mongoexport --db test --collection alunos --out alunos.json` - to export the collection alunos from test db to alunos.json file
+`mongoexport --db example --collection example --out file.json` - to export some collection from some database to some file

 `mongo` - to connect to mongodb